iago1460/django-radio/README.rst

 *************

-Please head over to our `documentation <http://django-radio.readthedocs.org/>`_ for all the details on how to install, extend and use django radio.
+Please head over to our `documentation <http://django-radio.readthedocs.org/>`_ for all the details on how to install, extend and use RadioCo.

 ***********
 Quick Start